tunks/CSX-Compiler/README.md

 ## Code Generator

 The code generator module generates JVM assembler code for CSX programs.
-It assembles the generated JVM instructions using the [Jasmin](http://jasmin.sourceforge.net) assembler.
+It then assembles the generated JVM instructions using the [Jasmin](http://jasmin.sourceforge.net) assembler.
 Jasmin produces a standard ".class" file, which will be executed using Java.